tylerbisk/tylerbisk.github.io/Sipsprivacy.markdown

 ### Contacting Us

-If you have questions regarding this privacy policy, you may email sips email.
-Please note that account deletion should be done within the Overcast app, not via email requests, for security reasons.
+If you have questions regarding this privacy policy, you may email <h1>Sips@gmail.com</h1>.

 ### Changes to this policy